COO Andy Smith looks back at 2017 and forward to 2018

 What’s to come in 2018

-Looking forward to 2018 there is much to be excited about.
+With so many highlights of 2017, we’re already looking forward to 2018 – there is much to be excited about.
 Over the coming months we will be releasing our new stochastic US flood hazard model, in collaboration with OASIS-LMF.
 Significant progress is also being made in the development of new US flood defence data, which we are confident will improve our US model further.

 Once our US stochastic model has been deployed we will be looking to transfer these methods globally, to transform our current world leading flood hazard data into flood catastrophe models, deployable almost anywhere in the world.
 Moreover, the release of NASADEM, a new global terrain dataset, will undoubtedly improve our global capabilities further.